 In this software, when we draw different shapes.
 They have their properties.
 In the appearance panel, we can apply many properties to one object.
 Let's understand this in detail.

 • First, draw an object on an artboard; let's take a star now it has no properties.
-You can see in the appearance panel it has no properties, which means no stroke and no fill color.
+You can see in the appearance panel it has no properties, which means no stroke and no fill colour.

 • Add some stroke value to it; Weight – 10pt will be better.